-The systems, equipment and components for laser enrichment plants embrace: (a) devices to feed uranium-metal vapour (for selective photo-ionization) or devices to feed the vapor of a uranium compound (for selective photo-dissociation or selective excitation/activation); (b) devices to collect enriched and depleted uranium metal as 'product' and 'tails' in the first category, and devices to collect enriched and depleted uranium compounds as 'product' and 'tails' in the second category; (c) process laser systems to selectively excite the uranium-235 species; and (d) feed preparation and product conversion equipment.
+The systems, equipment and components for laser enrichment plants include:

+- (a) Devices to feed uranium-metal vapour (for selective photo-ionisation) or devices to feed the vapour of a uranium compound (for selective photo-dissociation or selective excitation/activation); - (b) Devices to collect enriched and depleted uranium metal as 'product' and 'tails' in the first category, and devices to collect enriched and depleted uranium compounds as 'product' and 'tails' in the second category; - (c) Process laser systems to selectively excite the uranium-235 (U) species; - (d) Feed preparation and product conversion equipment.
 The complexity of the spectroscopy of uranium atoms and compounds may require incorporation of any of a number of available laser and laser optics technologies.

 Many of the items listed in this section come into direct contact with uranium metal vapour or liquid or with process gas consisting of UF6 or a mixture of UF6 and other gases.
 All surfaces that come into direct contact with the uranium or UF6 are wholly made of or protected by corrosion-resistant materials.
-For the purposes of the section relating to laser-based enrichment items, the materials resistant to corrosion by the vapour or liquid of uranium metal or uranium alloys include yttria-coated graphite and tantalum; and the materials resistant to corrosion by UF6 include copper, copper alloys, stainless steel, aluminium, aluminium oxide, aluminium alloys, nickel or alloys containing 60% or more nickel by weight and fluorinated hydrocarbon polymers.
+For the purposes of the section relating to laser-based enrichment items, the materials resistant to corrosion by the vapour or liquid of uranium metal or uranium alloys include yttria-coated graphite and tantalum; and the materials resistant to corrosion by UF6 include copper, copper alloys, stainless steel, aluminium, aluminium oxide, aluminium alloys, nickel or alloys containing 60% by weight or more nickel and fluorinated hydrocarbon polymers.

 5.7.1.
-Uranium vaporization systems (atomic vapour based methods)
+Uranium vaporisation systems (atomic vapour based methods)

-Especially designed or prepared uranium metal vaporization systems for use in laser enrichment.
+Especially designed or prepared uranium metal vaporisation systems for use in laser enrichment.